open/close all folders

 - Citizens in general stop respecting him at the later episodes of the series.

-- Deus Exit Machina: When he departs, things become tough for Hürrem.
+- Deus Exit Machina: When he departs to go for wars, things become tough for Hürrem.
+The other sultanas use this and try to attack Hürrem in any way.

 - Good Parents: At least before the Princeling Rivalry began, Süleyman was a nurturing father who sought to educate his children well.